Mark Canha Preview, Player Props: Brewers vs. Cardinals

 Mark Canha At The Plate

-- Among qualifying batters, he ranks 74th in batting average, while his on-base percentage ranks 28th and he is 103rd in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 74th, his on-base percentage ranks 29th, and he is 102nd in the league in slugging.

-- In 31.1% of his games this year, Canha has had at least one RBI.
-He's picked up more than one in 9.8% and driven in three or more of his team's runs in four contests.
+- In 31.1% of his games this year, Canha has driven in at least one run.
+In 13 of those games (9.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

-- In 44 of 132 games this season, he has scored, and four of those games included multiple runs.
+- In 33.3% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (3.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.